Loading...

 Tips:

-• Please see Configurations to learn how to customize your widgets.
+• See Configurations to learn how to customize your widgets.
 For example, the customer may want to specify the language or theme for the widget.

-• Please see Verifying the user's response to check if the user successfully solved the CAPTCHA.
+• See Verifying the user's response to check if the user successfully solved the CAPTCHA.

 Automatically Render the Widget

 The simplest way to render the reCAPTCHA widget on your page is to use the g-recaptcha tag and the required JavaScript resource.
-The DIV element with class name g-recaptcha and their site key in the data-sitekey attribute is called a g-recaptcha tag.
+The DIV element with the class name g-recaptcha and its site key in the data-sitekey attribute is called a g-recaptcha tag.

 <html>